Emily DeJong, M.S., LMFT

 Joan has a particular interest in the issues women face throughout their lifespan.
 She cares deeply about the needs of adolescent girls and the influences that shape their emotional, spiritual, and cognitive development.
 As a counselor in private practice and in a psychiatric hospital setting, she worked with a broad range of client issues.

-Insurances Accepted: Aetna, Cofinity, ConnectCare, McLaren, Molina, Meridian, Magellan, Optum, Physician’s Health Plan, United
+Insurances Accepted: Aetna, Cofinity, ConnectCare, Coventry, First Health, McLaren, Molina, Meridian, Magellan, Optum, Physician’s Health Plan, United

 Catherine Thorington, M.A., LLPC